Radiologic Sciences Main Menu

 Liability and Health Insurance

-Students are responsible for providing their own transportation to clinical sites for clinical education courses.
+Students are responsible for providing their own transportation and lodging expenses (if required) to clinical sites for clinical education courses.
 Some clinical sites may be located outside of the city of Savannah.
-The majority of clinical assignments are within approximately a 90 minute drive from the university.
-However, students may be assigned further away than this, including out-of-state locations.
+The majority of clinical assignments are within approximately 150 mile radius of the university.
+Moreover, students may be required to attend multiple out-of-town clinical education sites.
+Some clinical education sites are out of state.

 Criminal Background Checks and/or Drug Testing

 Students who are accepted into our program will be required to complete a criminal background check and/or drug testing prior to entering clinical education.
 Any fees or costs associated with criminal background checks and/or drug testing are the responsibility of the student.
 Students who do not pass the criminal background check and/or drug screening may be unable to attend clinical courses and therefore may be unable to complete their program of study.
-Due to the time-sensitive nature of some tests students are asked to contact the Department of Radiologic Sciences for complete instructions.
+Due to the time-sensitive nature of some tests students are asked to contact the Radiologic Science tracks in the Department of Diagnostic and Therapeutic Science for complete instructions.
 Criminal background checks and/or drug test results that have expired must be repeated at the student's expense.

 All students must show proof of American Heart Association CPR certification prior to entering the clinical site.
 Expenses associated with CPR certification will be the responsibility of the student.